 Resale and waste

-Another red flag raised by integrating expensive components is resale, and waste.
+Another red flag raised by integrating expensive components is resale.

 Then there are bikes like the Giant TCR Advanced SL and SL 0.
-Whilst Giant has used a two-piece bar and stem, the brand has opted for an integrated seatpost (ISP) that is cut to the rider’s specification.
-This means the rear triangle can be formed in one mould resulting in a stiffer and lighter frame.
-An additional clamp gives you 25mm or 45mm of adjustment, but this isn’t a resale-friendly choice.
+Whilst Giant has used a two-piece bar and stem, leaving cables partially exposed for ease of maintenance and component swaps, the brand has opted for an integrated seatpost that is cut to the rider's specification.
+This isn't about saving on watts.
+The 'ISP' (integrated seatpost) means that the rear triangle can be formed in one mould, resulting in a stiffer frame that weighs less due to a reduced need for reinforcement.
+An additional clamp gives you 25mm or 45mm of adjustment, but this isn't a resale-friendly choice.
+At the standard Advanced level, things are a little simpler with a separate seatpost.

 Whilst many consumers will sell on unwanted components, there is an element of waste to be considered.